AleBradC/graphql-project-management-mern-app/README.md

 # Getting Started

-- clone the project
+1. Clone the project
-- npm i -> in client & server file
+2. In the client & server directory run npm install
+3. For setting up the database you need to add .env file into the root project directory, and add:
+   NODE_ENV = 'development'
+   PORT = 8000
+   MONGO_URI = '' -> create a mongodb collection and add the uri here - https://www.mongodb.com/docs/guides/atlas/cluster/
+4. To run to project:

-- npm run dev -> to run the server and client
+- npm run dev - to start the server
+- cd client
+- npm run start - to start the client